orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 - `wizard-next`: navigate the wizard to the next page
 - `success`: complete the process right away successfully
 - `process`: run a sub-process

+## Predefined reusable processes

+The following sub-processes are predefined and can be reused from other processes:

+- `require-uploads`: check whether there are pending uploads and if so display an error message and interrupt the process
+- `require-valid`: mark all controls as visited, check whether data is valid and if not display an error message and interrupt the process
+- `maybe-require-valid`: same as `require-valid` but skips validation if `oxf.fr.detail.save.validate` is set to `false`
+- `orbeon-home`: navigate to '/'
+- `form-runner-home`: navigate to '/fr'

 ## Combining actions